-Regarding the human resources, the emphasis is placed on the defense of the employees within the banks and on the development of their skills for a greater productivity.
-However, in liquidity control, the policy concentrates on the shares in order to control the liquidity in the market.
-In conclusion, Hackethal et al. (2005) confirms that a CSR policy in the banking sector should be able to change strategy if the vision of the policy is to be effective and to be able to survive in continuous changes at the global level.
-A viable bank should set more and more specific sustainability development goals beyond its expectations of customer and shareholder satisfaction (Landgren & Catasus, 2000).
-This is because banks are directly involved with the economy and their actions can significantly affect both the economy itself and the society.
-In recent years, CSR has been increasingly accepted by companies and is now considered one of the most important objects of competitive advantage (Saeidi et al., 2018).
-More specifically, it enables banks to take initiatives to improve their environmental and social behavior, as well as their image.
-Benn, Abratt, and Kleyn (2016) pointed that the risk of creating an unwanted corporate reputation is associated with decisions that take into account the claims of stakeholders, which are conflicting with liability to society as a whole.
-The findings of Benn et al. (2016) indicate that senior executives should not put corporate reputation at risk by setting priorities that could undermine the confidence of stakeholders and threaten the legitimacy of their claims.
-This confirms the theory that corporate reputation is a function of complex relationships and exchanges between organizations and stakeholders.
-Fatma and Rahman (2016) further suggest that corporate ability has a strong effect on customer's purchase intention, while CSR activities were found to exert influence on customers' purchase intention in cases where they were aware of such activities being conducted.
-Therefore, it is equally important for banks not only to take CSR actions but also to communicate them effectively.
+Regarding human resources, the emphasis is placed on the defense of the employees within the banks but also on the development of their skills for greater productivity.
+However, in liquidity control, the policy is to concentrate the shares in order to control the liquidity in the market.
+In conclusion, Hackethal et al (2005) confirm that a CSR policy in the banking sector should be able to change strategy if the vision of the policy is to be effective and to be able to survive in continuous changes at the global level.
+A viable bank should set more and more specific sustainable development goals, beyond its expectations of the customer and shareholder satisfaction (Landgren & Catasus, 2000) and this should be because banks are directly involved with the economy and their actions can significantly affect both the economy itself and the society.
+In recent years, CSR has been increasingly accepted by companies, as it is now considered one of the most important objects of competitive advantage (Saeidi et al., 2018).
+More specifically, it enables banks to take initiatives to improve their environmental and social behavior and image.
+Benn, Abratt, and Kleyn, (2016) pointed out that the risk of creating an unwanted corporate reputation is associated with decisions that take into account the claims of stakeholders and are conflicting with liability to society as a whole.
+The findings of Benn et al (2016) indicate that senior executives should not put at risk corporate reputation by setting priorities that could undermine the confidence of stakeholders and threaten the legitimacy of their claims, thus confirming the theory that corporate reputation is a function of complex relationships and exchanges between organizations and stakeholders.
+Another important conclusion comes from Fatma and Rahman (2016) who suggest that corporate ability has a strong effect on customer's purchase intention while CSR activities were found to exert influence on customers' purchase intention in cases where they were aware of such activities being conducted, so it is equally important for banks not only to take CSR actions but also to communicate them effectively.

 However, there is still a significant percentage of consumers who believe that banks are not socially aware (Jonathan, 2006; Pomering & Dolnicar, 2009; Bhaskaran & Hardley, 2002).
-For example, the findings of Jahan and Shahria (2021) revealed that expense, responsiveness, and relative advantage do not have a significant influence, while security and convenience have insignificant influence on customers' satisfaction.
-Although they are not directly related with their loyalty, satisfaction and loyalty are strongly related with each other.
-According to the research of Chomvilailuk and Butcher (2014), bank consumers in Australia found that the existing perceptions of socially responsible performance had a negative effect on purchase intentions in the banking sector.
+For example, the findings of Jahan and Shahria, (2021) revealed that expense, responsiveness, and relative advantage have not significant influence, while security and convenience have insignificant influence on customers' satisfaction, but they are not directly related to their loyalty although satisfaction and loyalty are strongly related with each other.
+Chomvilailuk and Butcher (2014) through their research on 204 bank consumers in Australia found that the existing perceptions of socially responsible performance had a negative effect on purchase intentions in the banking sector.